What is a variable frequency drive?

 What’s the difference between a VFD, an AC drive, and a variable speed drive?

 None.
 All these names refer to the same kind of devices, also known AC variable speed drives, AC variable frequency drives, VFD inverters or variable voltage variable frequency drives.

 There are many diverse types of drives available since they are widely used in industry.
 Both single-phase VFDs and three-phase VFDs have evolved to suit a wide variety of applications.
 The differences in drive types include the methods used for frequency and voltage control; and harmonic mitigation technology.

 The three major variable frequency designs used in drives are pulse-width modulation (PWM), current source inverter and voltage source inverter.
 The PWM technique is the most common.
 The PWM technique requires switching the AC drive’s inverter power devices – transistors or insulated-gate bipolar transistors (IGBTs) – on and off many times, to generate the proper root-mean-square (RMS) voltage levels.
-Controlling and varying the width of the pulses is how PWM varies the output frequency and voltage.
+Controlling and varying the width of the pulses is how PWM varies the output frequency and voltage to achieve VFD control.